SciRooPlot/SciRooPlot/README.md

 #include "PlotManager.h"
 using namespace PlottingFramework;

-// create plotting environment that handles IO and plot creation PlotManager plotManager;
+// create plot manager that handles IO and plot creation PlotManager plotManager;

 // first tell the manager where to look for the data you want to use in your plots
-// the first argument gives these input files a unique identifier you can then use when creating the plots plotManager.AddInputDataFiles("inputIdentifierA", {"path/to/file/a.root", "path/to/file/a2.root"});
+// the first argument gives these input files a unique identifier that is used in your plot definitions to specify where the data should come from plotManager.AddInputDataFiles("inputIdentifierA", {"path/to/file/a.root", "path/to/file/a2.root"});
-plotManager.AddInputDataFiles("inputIdentifierB", {"path/to/file/b.root", "path/to/file/b2.root", "path/to/file/b3.root:my/sub/list/or/dir/path"});
+// instead of adding the whole root file, you can specify a sub-list or sub-folder in the file: plotManager.AddInputDataFiles("inputIdentifierB", {"path/to/file/b.root:my/sub/list/or/dir", "path/to/file/b2.root"});

-// it is also possible to add whole directories (including their sub-directories): plotManager.AddInputDataFiles("inputIdentifierC", {"path/to/folder/with/rootfiles/"});
+// it is also possible to add all root files within a directory (including sub-directories): plotManager.AddInputDataFiles("inputIdentifierC", {"path/to/folder/with/rootfiles/"});

 // N.B.: